JuliaPraxis/Naming/guides/PackagesAndModules.md

   write the acronym in uppercase then use camelcase
   - :ok:  CSSparser, HTMLbodyValidator
   - :x:  CSSParser, HTMLBodyValidator
-  - :clipboard: Do you prefer the look of *CssParser* to *CSSparser*?
+  - :clipboard: Do you prefer the look of CssParser to CSSparser?
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;let us know [here](https://gitter.im/JuliaPraxis/prefer_CssScripts).

 ------